core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ### Using SIDs in keys {#container-with-sid}

-In the context of containers and other nodes from the data tree, CBOR map keys within inner CBOR maps can be encoded using deltas or absolute SIDs (tag 47).
+In the context of containers and other nodes from the data tree, CBOR map keys within inner CBOR maps can be encoded using deltas (bare integers) or absolute SIDs (tagged with tag number 47).

 Delta values are computed as follows: